First Plan Then Evaluate: Multi-Target Planning with Post-Planning Success Evaluation Improves Learning-Based Grasping Pipelines: Introduction

-In summary, our contributions are (1) a novel way of incorporating a vectorized motion planner in grasping, (2) experiments in sim and real that show improvement of our approach over the traditional approach across different objects, generator architectures, and motion planners, and (3) successful generalization of our approach across different real world environments, as shown in Figure~\ref{fig:banner}.
+Our experiments in sim and real show \textbf{FPTE} improves over the traditional generate-evaluate-plan approach across different objects, generator architectures, and motion planners.
+This highlights the importance of the framework independent of the specific learner or planner used.
+Our primary contribution lies in a subtle change to previous grasp pipelines: we evaluate grasp configurations at where the planned trajectory ends, instead of evaluating grasps proposed by the generator that serve as targets to the planner.
+Finally, we show successful generalization of our approach across different real world environments (Figure~\ref{fig:banner}.)